lordmilko/PrtgXml/README.md

 }
 ```

-`PrtgAPI.CustomSensors` functions can then be invoked in your scripts without issue
+`PrtgAPI.CustomSensors` functions can then be invoked in your scripts without issue (without even having to `Import-Module`